 ssh-keygen -lv -f ~/.ssh/known_hosts

 If the fingerprint is unknown, an alternative method of verification is available: SSH fingerprints verified by DNS.
-An additional resource record (RR), SSHFP, is added to a zone file and the connecting client is able to match the fingerprint with that of the key presented.
+An additional RR (resource record), SSHFP, is added to a zone file and the connecting client can match the fingerprint with that of the key presented.